 Norman and Murray are interred with their parents and wives at Pine Grove Cemetery with a cenotaph placed there for Donlin.

 Eva (Webb) Scott (1862-1932)

-Eva is the oldest of the 3 daughters of Nathan Webb & Almira Moor and maternal granddaughter of James Moor.
+Eva was born in Hartland, the oldest of the 3 daughters of Nathan M. Webb & Elmeda Moor.

-She moved into her parent’s house following their deaths and the deaths of her husband, Andrew Scott, and 2 siblings, Cora & Nina, leaving her as the sole surviving member of the Webb Family.
+She married Andrew Scott in 1879 and moved to Camden before returning to Hartland to live in her parents’ house following her father’s death in 1917.
+With the subsequent deaths of her husband, both her younger sisters, Cora & Nina, and her mother in 1919, Eva was left as the sole surviving member of the Webb Family.

-Later that year, her Will Executor, Dr. Charles A. Moulton, opened Scott-Webb Memorial Hospital dedicating it in her honor.
+Her Will Executor, Dr. Charles A. Moulton, opened Scott-Webb Memorial Hospital on October 12, 1932 dedicating it in her family’s honor.

 Margaret (MacRae) Randlett (1880-1975)

 Margaret was born in Canada before her parents moved to Norwood, Massachusetts in 1889.
 There she met Thomas Fuller Randlett who was working as a caretaker for a local Norwood family.